Tag Archives: New York Times

 Top of March 7, 1920, Brooklyn Daily Eagle advertisement for the new foreign news service.

 Ackerman’s second inside source was Sir Basil Thomson, director of intelligence at Scotland Yard.
-Beginning in May 1920, Thomson selectively leaked documents gathered by British intelligence to “prepare the ground for negotiation with IRA leaders” and “briefed Ackerman to carry messages to Sinn Fein and IRA leaders in Ireland, using Ackerman’s journalistic mission as cover for advancing an Irish settlement by negotiation.”[22]Ibid., p.
-143. Through the summer officials contemplated using Col. House as a mediator in the negotiations.
-While the effort eventually fizzled, Walsh notes that, “Ackerman’s role as go-between” continued to evolve.[23]Ibid., p.
-145. Walsh also writes:
+Beginning in May 1920, Thomson selectively leaked documents gathered by British intelligence to “prepare the ground for negotiation with IRA leaders” and “briefed Ackerman to carry messages to Sinn Fein and IRA leaders in Ireland, using Ackerman’s journalistic mission as cover for advancing an Irish settlement by negotiation.”[8]Walsh, News from Ireland, p.
+143.

-“There is no sign that Ackerman’s employers were aware of the secret work he had undertaken.
-In August 1920 Ackerman’s editor, John J. Spurgeon, wrote to him expressing relief that Col. House had abandoned the idea of becoming a mediator in Ireland.
-The editor felt that for House, ‘in his present capacity as a member of the editorial staff of an American newspaper, such a role would be absolutely out of the question.’
-If it was out of bounds to become a mediator on grounds of preserving editorial independence–even though he was an advisor to the Public Ledger and not a journalist–it must have been an equally forbidden path for Ackerman.”[24]Ibid., p.
-146, citing letter from Spurgeon to Ackerman, Aug.
-6, 1920.
+That summer, officials continued to contemplate using House as a mediator in the negotiations, but the effort eventually fizzled.
+Walsh notes that, “Ackerman’s role as go-between” continued to evolve.
+“There is no sign that Ackerman’s employers were aware of the secret work he had undertaken,” Walsh says.
+He cities Spurgeon’s Aug.
+6, 1920, letter to Ackerman expressing relief that House abandoned the idea of becoming a mediator in Ireland because of his role on the editorial staff of an American newspaper.
+“If it was out of bounds to become a mediator on grounds of preserving editorial independence–even though he was an advisor to the Public Ledger and not a journalist–it must have been an equally forbidden path for Ackerman,” Walsh says.[9]Ibid., pp. 145-146.

-‘Irish Realities’
+Grasty’s ‘Irish Realities’

-“I begin by saying that the common belief in America that the present movement in Ireland is a spontaneous eruption of a people smarting under tyrannous oppression is not well-founded.
-The movement, unlike similar movements in the past, has been carefully planned by a few bold and astute leaders. … For without financial help from America and an American sympathy that will constantly embarrass Britain, the enterprise of an Irish republic is a mere chimera.”
+I begin by saying that the common belief in America that the present movement in Ireland is a spontaneous eruption of a people smarting under tyrannous oppression is not well-founded.
+The movement, unlike similar movements in the past, has been carefully planned by a few bold and astute leaders. … For without financial help from America and an American sympathy that will constantly embarrass Britain, the enterprise of an Irish republic is a mere chimera. …

-“The movement went forward without a single setback until the month of June of this year.
+The (Irish republican) movement went forward without a single setback until the month of June of this year.
 First, the Republican Convention in Chicago, and then the Democratic Convention in San Francisco, refused to indorse Irish independence.
 De Valera failed in his task.
 With American sympathy and help, the achievement of a republic in Ireland was a possibility.
-Without them, the extreme of the Irish demand can never be attained. … The failure to get the Irish question into the American presidential election, in my opinion, reduces to nil the chance, always slender, in view of Britain’s necessities, of establishing an Irish republic as the result of this particular movement.
-Without strong American aid, the conflicting elements in Sinn Fein cannot long be held together in the effort along the present lines for full independence.”
+Without them, the extreme of the Irish demand can never be attained. …

-Walsh has detailed how Irish propaganda minister Desmond FitzGerald proposed the Collins interview to Ackerman shortly after the plan to use Col. House as a mediator fell from favor.
+Walsh has detailed how Irish propaganda minister Desmond FitzGerald proposed the Collins interview to Ackerman shortly after the plan to use House as a mediator fell from favor.
 Ackerman delayed his Irish Sea crossing a few days until he could first discuss the matter with Thompson, the Scotland Yard intelligence director.
-The reporter then debriefed the spy master on his return to London, even writing a private memorandum for British government officials about whether the Irish were hardened on a republic or willing to negotiate a settlement.[27]Walsh, News from Ireland, p.
+The reporter then debriefed the spy master on his return to London, even writing a private memorandum for British government officials about whether the Irish were hardened on a republic or willing to negotiate a settlement.[14]Walsh, News from Ireland, p.
 145.

 The American newspaperman is the best detective there is. … (British officials) can’t get near (Collins).
 Yet over to Dublin goes Carl Ackerman … and secures a two-hour interview with this very genuine celebrity. … Ackerman, of course, started (with) some advantages which the agents of Scotland Yard don’t have.
 He was personally known to some of ‘Mick’s’ friends as a chap who could be trusted.
 That’s always a newspaperman’s greatest asset when he’s on a difficult and dangerous job.